jcraigk/phishin/README.md

  * TEST: final pass on widths of content sections (color the borders)
    * /search is wide when showing days of year
  * TEST: on iphone and tablet (including mediasession)
- * Create a published playlist in prod so index page isn't empty
+ * Create a published playlist in prod so index page isn't empty. include some excerpts too (so release first, then create the playlist)

 PLAYLISTS
  * Player should respect start/end times